siddhartha-gadgil/DeptWeb/_auto-seminars/2007/2007-11-10-dr-parthanil-roy.md

 date: 2007-11-10
 speaker: "Dr. Parthanil Roy, ETH Zurich and Michigan State University"
 title: "Ergodic theory, abelian groups, and point processes associated with stable random fields"
 time: "10.00 a.m."
-venue: "Lecture Hall - I, Dept. of Mathematics"
+time: "Lecture Hall - I, Dept. of Mathematics"
 ---
 We consider a point process sequence induced by a stationary symmetric -stable (0 < < 2) discrete parameter random eld.
 It is easy to